Exact worst-case convergence rates of gradient descent: a complete analysis for all constant stepsizes over nonconvex and convex functions: Introduction

-There is recent interest in weakly convex optimization \cite{Solodov_weakly_cvx_2023,Davis_Drusvyatskiy_weakly_convex}.
-There is a notable gap in comprehending precise convergence rates for nonconvex functions, commonly encountered in fields like machine learning.
-Typically, these rates solely rely exploiting smoothness, neglecting the hypoconvexity parameter $\mu$.
+For smooth nonconvex functions, commonly encountered in fields like machine learning, there is a notable gap in comprehending convergence rates.
 Carmon et al. establish lower bounds for finding stationary points in \cite[Theorem 2]{Carmon2020_lower_bounds_grad_nrm}, demonstrating that gradient descent is worst-case optimal for functions with only a Lipschitz gradient.
 In a related study, Cartis et al. present tight lower bounds for steepest descent \cite{Cartis_complexity_steepest_descent}.
-Within the PEP framework, Taylor examines the convergence rates of gradient descent applied to smooth nonconvex functions with a constant stepsize $\frac{1}{L}$ \cite[page 190]{PhD_AT_2017}, Drori and Shamir extend this result for stepsizes below $\tfrac{1}{L}$ \cite[Corollary 1]{drori2021complexity}, while Abbaszadehpeivasti et al. further improve upon these findings \cite{abbaszadehpeivasti2021GM_smooth}, achieving state-of-the-art for stepsizes up to $\tfrac{\sqrt{3}}{L}$.
+Within the PEP framework, Taylor examines the convergence rates of gradient descent applied to smooth, not-necessarily convex functions, i.e., $\mu = -L$, with a constant stepsize $\frac{1}{L}$ \cite[p.
+190]{PhD_AT_2017}.
+Drori and Shamir extend this result to the case of variable, yet predetermined, stepsizes below $\tfrac{1}{L}$ \cite[Corollary 1]{drori2021complexity} (using scaling arguments, this extension could also be derived from the result in \cite[p.
+190]{PhD_AT_2017}).
+Abbaszadehpeivasti et al. further improve upon these findings \cite{abbaszadehpeivasti2021GM_smooth}, achieving state-of-the-art for stepsizes up to $\tfrac{\sqrt{3}}{L}$.
+Typically, these aforementioned results solely rely exploiting smoothness, neglecting the weak convexity parameter $\mu$.
+Recent interest in weakly convex optimization has emerged, e.g., \cite{Davis_Drusvyatskiy_weakly_convex,Solodov_weakly_cvx_2023}.

 Given our focus on constant stepsize schedule, our analysis is confined to the interval $\gamma L \in (0,2)$.
 However, recent advancements address longer stepsizes and achieve improved asymptotic rates.
-Interested readers are directed to the works of Altschuler and Parilo \cite{altschuler2023acceleration_strg_cvx,altschuler2023acceleration_cvx}, Das Gupta et. al. \cite{DasGupta2024} and Grimmer \cite{grimmer2024provably,grimmer2023accelerated}.
+Interested readers are directed to the works of Altschuler and \shownewtextfinal{Parrilo} \cite{altschuler2023acceleration_cvx,altschuler2023acceleration_strg_cvx}, Das Gupta et al. \cite{DasGupta2024} and Grimmer et al. \cite{grimmer2023accelerated,grimmer2024provably,grimmer2024accelerated_compact}.
 Notably, similar to our approach, proving their rates requires connecting more than just consecutive iterations, deviating from classical analyses.
-A comparable demonstration, connecting any pair of iterates via corresponding interpolation inequalities, is provided in \cite{zamani2023exact} for the subgradient method.
+Comparable demonstrations are provided in \cite{Kim_Fesler_2021_OGM-G,zamani2023exact}.